Plrip/SalienUpdater/README.md

 # SalienUpdater
-# PHP
-  Only for WINDOWS!
+  Only for WINDOWS and php script.

 	Make a update.cmd with this code in the cheat directory.
 	Cheat will be close automatical.